About Seven Oaks Recreation

 Just before the ski season commenced for the winter of 2010-2011, it was decided to give our rental shop a complete face lift.
 The winter ended somewhat abruptly with temps in the 60’s in mid February but we were able to hang 'til the first weekend of March and had our annual Spring Splash complete with the infamous pond skim.

 The summer of 2011 saw the lodge as busy as ever with weddings, reunions, receptions and company meetings.
 More river tubes were purchased and used during the busy summer.
 More rental equipment including skis, snowboards and helmets were ordered for the upcoming 2011-12 winter season, an additional pond was constructed to increase our holding capacity for snow making water and a new pump for snowmaking was purchased.

 Keeping family involved in the operation of the business is very important to us.
 Joel continues to be the General Manager.
 Our son Jeremy created our slogan “Seven Oaks is Your Destination for Outdoor Recreation” and helps with special events.
 Our daughter Jill, a graphic designer, created the Seven Oaks logo and designs much of our printed material.

-Seven Oaks would not be what it is without our year round staff of Ken Slaba, Kris Schneider, Jarrett (Red) Olsen, and Brandie Lee; in addition to our fantastic loyal seasonal staff who for the most part return year after year to take part in offering Iowa outdoor recreation.
+Seven Oaks would not be what it is without our year round staff of Ken Slaba, Kris Schneider, and Jarrett (Red) Olsen; in addition to our fantastic loyal seasonal staff who for the most part return year after year to take part in offering Iowa outdoor recreation.
 And our winter volunteer National Ski Patrollers are also a recognizable part of who we are.